Six Steps towards Championing Transgender Inclusion in the Workplace

 Transgender inclusion in the workplace is no longer something that can be reactively tacked onto company policies.
 Significant change is expected at management level and many major corporations are leading the way.
 But where and how does an employer begin to stitch transgender inclusion and acceptance into company culture?

-Our Business Director, Conor Walsh, recently attended an event in Liverpool hosted by the CIPD on Transgender Inclusion in the Workplace.
+The CIPD recently hosted an event on Transgender Inclusion in the Workplace.
 The event outlined six steps to follow in order to make your workplace more supportive of staff who intend to transition, are transitioning or who have already transitioned.

 As the number of people who undergo gender reassignment is relatively small, many employers won’t experience working with a transitioning employee or it may be a one-off experience for them.
 This can lead to a reactive approach to creating a supportive working environment, which is essentially too late.